rrb211570/VideoWeaver/ContributingGuide.md

     Run the Flow typechecks (yarn flow).
     If you haven’t already, complete the CLA.

-Contributor License Agreement (CLA)
+## Contributor License Agreement (CLA)

-In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once, so if you’ve done this for another Facebook open source project, you’re good to go.
-If you are submitting a pull request for the first time, just let us know that you have completed the CLA and we can cross-check with your GitHub username.
+In order for us to accept your first pull request, we need you to submit a CLA, and let us know that you've submitted it.
+We can cross-check with your GitHub username to confirm we've received it.

 Complete your CLA here.
 Contribution Prerequisites

-    You have Node installed at LTS and Yarn at v1.2.0+.
+    You have installed npm at 8.3.0+ and Yarn at v1.2.0+, and know how to work with React components.
-    You have JDK installed.
-    You have gcc installed or are comfortable installing a compiler if needed.
-Some of our dependencies may require a compilation step.
-On OS X, the Xcode Command Line Tools will cover this.
-On Ubuntu, apt-get install build-essential will install the required packages.
-Similar commands should work on other Linux distros.
-Windows will require some additional steps, see the node-gyp installation instructions for details.
     You are familiar with Git.

-Development Workflow
+## Development Workflow

-After cloning React, run yarn to fetch its dependencies.
+After cloning VideoWeaver, run yarn to fetch its dependencies.
 Then, you can run several commands:

-    yarn lint checks the code style.
+* yarn lint checks the code style.
-    yarn linc is like yarn lint but faster because it only checks files that differ in your branch. yarn test runs the complete test suite. yarn test --watch runs an interactive test watcher. yarn test --prod runs tests in the production environment. yarn test <pattern> runs tests with matching filenames. yarn debug-test is just like yarn test but with a debugger.
-Open chrome://inspect and press “Inspect”. yarn flow runs the Flow typechecks.
+* yarn linc is like yarn lint but faster because it only checks files that differ in your branch.
+* yarn test runs the complete test suite.
+* yarn test --watch runs an interactive test watcher.
+* yarn test --prod runs tests in the production environment.
+* yarn test <pattern> runs tests with matching filenames.
+* yarn debug-test is just like yarn test but with a debugger.
+Open chrome://inspect and press “Inspect”.
+* yarn flow runs the Flow typechecks.
-    yarn build creates a build folder with all the packages. yarn build react/index,react-dom/index --type=UMD creates UMD builds of just React and ReactDOM.
+* yarn build creates a build folder with all the packages.
+* yarn build react/index,react-dom/index --type=UMD creates UMD builds of just React and ReactDOM.

 We recommend running yarn test (or its variations above) to make sure you don’t introduce any regressions as you work on your change.
 However, it can be handy to try your build of React in a real project.